realizd-ai/apricot/README.md

 # apricot

 Calculates what the API costs would have been if you'd used the API instead for historic Claude chat app conversations.

-For now, it only works for Claude data exports.
-Via the Claude chat app, request a data export and you'll receive a file named `conversations.json` within an hour.
+For now, it only works for Claude data exports (not ChatGPT, or others).
+Via the Claude chat app, request a data export and you'll receive a file via email named `conversations.json` within an hour.
 Put that in the root redirectory of this repo.

 Then you can parse it to see how many conversations you have: